white-st-gang/efr_electronics_intro_task_recources/README.md

 1. Download and Install Altium Designer - there is a free student version
 2. Clone the GitHub Repo with the component library and design rules
+3. Replace "Max_Mustermann" with your own name in the project template folder
-3. Create a new Altium Project
+4. Create a new Altium Project
-4. Setup the project with the library and design rules
+5. Setup the project with the library and design rules
-5. Design a schematic for an led strip that incorporates 2 different led colors
+6. Design a schematic for an led strip that incorporates 2 different led colors
-6. maximum design space: 7mm x 210 mm
+7. maximum design space: 7mm x 210 mm
   a. supply voltage: 24V
   b.
 The individual LEDs should have a minum brightness of 1000 mcd
   c. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec